Faiz38/StoreProcedureSQLInventory/README.md

 ## Currently working on this project
 > - [x] Make synchonization on t_order andvt_recieved
-> - [ ] Make update quantity on product inventory and keep track of unit left
+> - [x] Make update quantity on product inventory and keep track of unit left
-> - [ ] Auto Update date when order and received order
+> - [x] Auto Update date when order and received order
-> - [ ] Auto Subtract value for remaining not received order
+> - [x] Auto Subtract value for remaining not received order

+-If Issue occur during testing please open Issue on for this branch

 ### Here are some ideas to get you started: